Q. Can I get a personal injury settlement if the company I am suing is out of business or goes bankrupt?

 You were hurt in an accident and were seriously injured.
-You were lucky because you were hurt by a company with a lot of insurance.
+You were lucky because your injury was caused by a company with a lot of insurance.

-The answer is yes, you can still get money.
-Additionally, it is not a problem.
+Yes, you can still get money from the company’s insurance policy.
 It is only important that the insurance policy was in force on the date of your accident.

 When the employee responsible for causing the accident doesn’t testify, there is no one to contradict your testimony about how the accident happened.